KnpLabs/snappy/doc/faq.md

 var_dump($snappy->getCommand('http://google.com', 'test.pdf'), array('some' => 'option'));
 ```

-Please, note that wkhtmltopdf takes only input url or file name as a source.
+Please, note that wkhtmltopdf takes only input URL(s) or file names as source.

+###### *Q*: How to get the command executed by wkhtmltopdf?

+*A*: You need to install any PSR-3 compliant logging library and call `setLogger()` method on the generator.
+It will
+log every command executed, its env vars and timeout.
+It will also log stdout and stderr whenever a command finish, even if it fails.

 ###### *Q*: My tables are broken when it is rendered on multiple pages with break.